GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/adfs/README.md

 # AD FS

-This example does the following:
+This blueprint does the following:

 Terraform: